ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 <h2>post pregnancy</h2>

+- You will have to really squeeze your nipples to get the colostrum out to feed baby.
+It will hurt.
+Do it

 - For the first 5 days I think I slept approx 4 hours.
 You will be tired.

-- Write everything down, you will forget within seconds and then wish you had.
-22/05/25 Owen laughed for the first time.
-Id have never remembered that had I not wrote it down, I can barely remember what we had for tea yesterday anymore
+You will get through it

 - Try and get out the house for short walks, it's good for you and baby